top of page

 ALIGNMENT

 The body is not symmetrical.
-The right side and left side of our body function differently and our diaphragm is bigger and stronger in the right side.
+The right side and left side of our body function differently and our diaphragm is bigger and stronger on the right side.
 In addition, the right side of the diaphragm has more attachments to the spine than the left side.
 These asymmetries influence how we move and adapt our posture over time.
 Often, we can get stuck in non-optimal patterns of postural compensation and that can lead to pain and dysfunction.

 Postural Restoration Certified (PRC) therapists recognize these asymmetries and patterns and have specific strategies to optimize movement patterns.
-Postural restoration physical therapy uses non-manual and manual techniques to address these imbalances, bring systems back into alignment to help the body move more efficiently with less pain.
+Postural restoration physical therapy uses non-manual and manual techniques to address these imbalances, bringing systems back into alignment to help the body move more efficiently with less pain.

 Schedule an evaluation today and regain a balanced posture to help you return to life.